0xPolygonID/issuer-node/README.md

 [![Checks](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/checks.yml/badge.svg)](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/checks.yml)
 [![golangci-lint](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/golangci-lint.yml/badge.svg)](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/golangci-lint.yml)

 This full-stack web-application allows a single authenticated user of the Polygon ID zk-proof protocol to create schemas for issuing and managing credentials of identities.
-It provides a web-based frontend (UI) to manage schemas, credentials and connections.
+It also provides a web-based [frontend (UI)](ui/README.md) to manage issuer schemas, credentials and connections.

 ## Installation

-The first step is configuring, installing and running the server.
+There are two options for installing and running the server alongside the UI.

 ### Option 1 - Using Docker only